briandherbert/DuctTapeBackend/README.md

   - Strings throughout your app that might change or need polish later, like "about the author".
 Probably not great if you need translations.
   - Updating values without dealing with code.
 Make an app that shows your middle school's last basketball game results, then give a parent access to the spreadsheet for editing.
   - Game stuff.
 Use values for level-building, riddle-of-the-day, monthy geocache clues.
-  - Themeing that reacts to real world events.
+  - Theming that reacts to real world events.
 The background image is a pic of the highest-grossing movie.

 [1]:https://github.com/briandherbert/WhatIHadForBreakfast/blob/master/src/com/example/whatihadforbreakfast/DuctTapeBackend.java